google/styleguide/pyguide.md

 ```

 It is permissible to use backslash continuation when defining a `with` statement
-whose expressions span three or more lines.
-For two lines of expressions, use a
+with three or more context managers.
+For two context managers, use a nested
-nested `with` statement:
+`with` statement:

 ```python
 Yes:  with very_long_first_expression_function() as spam, \